gitextensions/gitextensions/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+This document is adapted from the Contributor Covenant which is used by many open source projects, including those under the [.NET Foundation](https://dotnetfoundation.org/code-of-conduct).

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as